 Homemade Dog Raincoat

-This homemade dog raincoat is a snap to make!
+A homemade dog raincoat that's a snap to make!

 |Blue vinyl raincoat keeps snow off too!